MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss-lookbook.md

 Once you confirm the person provisioning *and* the tenant being provisioned meet the following [prerequisites](https://docs.microsoft.com/sharepoint/provision-sss#meet-the-prerequisites), you are ready to provision:

-- You are using *at minimum* SharePoint tenant administrator credentials
+- You are using *at minimum* SharePoint Tenant administrator credentials
 - Your tenant has the App Catalog installed
-- You are an administrator of the App Catalog
+- You are an Administrator of the App Catalog
 - Your tenant has version 4.0 of the M365 learning pathways provisioned